Next commencement: November 2021 - Early Bird Fees Offer until August 31st, 2021.

 - Have an understanding of the financial and economic context in which the human services, community and non-profit sectors operate and recognize the management decision making challenges this presents

-- Understand the management issues that need to be considered to ensure that the best possible service quality is delivered
+- Understand the management issues that need to be considered to ensure that the best possible service quality is delivered.

-1. Managing for Regulation and Inspection
+1. Managing for Regulation & Inspection (10 Credits)

 - The regulatory environment

 - The application of regulations

 - Preparing for the regulatory inspection process

 2. Management, Professional Development & Ethics (10 credits)

 - You and your role as a manager

 3. Key Management Skills: Teamwork, Leadership & Communications (10 credits)

 - Managing conflict